sherbzy/hello_world_etc/README.md

 Hello World, etc.

-The purpose of this project is as a bit of a dummy check to make sure I still know how to use clion and its debugger and to practice the c++ syntax for some standard things like file input/output, etc.
+The purpose of this project is as a bit of a dummy check to make sure I still know how to use clion and its debugger and to practice the c++ syntax for some standard things like file input/output, string manipulation, etc.

 **********NOTES & CHEATSHEET**********